صور الصفحة

 HOME MISSION COLLECTION.

-Such are the objects which the Church has intrusted to the Home Mission: and need we say one word to prove their importance, or urge any arguments to stimulate the liberality of our people on their behalf?
-Is there one man in our congregations who does not know the fearful condition of England; the Sabbathbreaking; the neglect of ordinances; the practical Heathenism that prevail?
-Or is there one that bears or deserves to bear the name of Christ who requires to have his sensibilities quickened by any appeals in order to prompt him to do his duty-his bare duty in circumstances such as exist around us?
-Or is there one, enjoying himself the means of grace, who yet would shut up his bowels of compassion, wrapped up in the selfish enjoyment It is true, as our columns for last month and of his own privileges and utterly indifferent the present bear witness, that the Church is to the condition of others, would say, Am I beginning in some degree, at least among my brother's keeper? or what are his affliccertain of its members, to be aware of the tions to me?
-Is this the spirit of the Gosimportance of the Home Mission, and pre-pel?
-Is it but it were a mockery to ask pared to respond to its claims.
+It is true, as our columns for last month and the present bear witness, that the Church is beginning in some degree, at least among certain of its members, to be aware of the importance of the Home Mission, and prepared to respond to its claims.
 But this is by no means to be taken for granted of the Church at large.
 Our people do not yet seem to understand the objects the Mission contemplates, or to appreciate the importance of its labours, or yet the urgency of the demands that are made upon its funds.
 The sums already received do little more than pay off the debts previously standing against the funds, leaving the ensuing year to depend upon the forthcoming collections.
 This should be most distinctly borne in mind.

 And what are the objects contemplated by the Home Mission?
 They are threefold; and objects of greater moment cannot press upon the attention of any Church.